Electrical Basics14 min read--

 Planning the electrical system for your camper conversion or RV can feel overwhelming.
 With so many components to consider - batteries, solar panels, inverters, chargers - where do you even start?

-Here's what you'll learn: How to choose between 12V and 24V systems, why LiFePO4 batteries are worth the investment, how to size your battery bank correctly, and the essential safety components you can't skip.
+Here's what you'll learn: How to choose between 12V, 24V, and 48V systems, why LiFePO4 batteries are worth the investment, how Ohm's Law actually helps you make practical decisions, how to size your battery bank correctly, and the essential safety components you can't skip.
 Plus, I'll show you exactly how all these components connect together to create a reliable power system for your mobile adventures.

 This guide breaks down everything you need to know about 12V electrical systems in simple terms.
 By the end, you'll understand how each component works and how they fit into your overall system.